-Step 1: Acclimate the flooring.
-Flooring should sit in the room for at least 48 hours prior to installation, giving it time to expand or contract in relation to the room's temperature and humidity.
+Your laminate wood flooring should sit in the room for at least 48 hours prior to installation, giving it time to expand or contract in relation to the room's temperature and humidity.
 This prevents buckling and other problems after installation.

-Step 5: Cut the first row.
 Depending on your layout, you may need to rip, or cut, the first row of planks lengthwise.
 If using a power saw, cut with the finished side down; if using a handsaw, cut with the finished side up.
 Use clamps to steady the planks as you cut them.

-Step 9: Install the last row.
 You'll need to slide the planks into position at an angle, then gently pry them into place with the pry bar.
 Be sure you leave a 1/4-inch expansion gap between the last row and the wall.

 Cut around door casings.
 Don't try to cut planks to fit around door casings.
 Instead, use the jamb saw to cut the door casing about 1/16 inch above the height of the flooring, giving the plank room to slide under the casing.
 Rest a piece of flooring with underlayment on the floor and against the casing.
 Rest the jamb saw on top and cut the casing to the desired height.

-Step 11.
 Reinstall the trim.
 After the planks are in place, reinstall the baseboard molding using the hammer and finishing nails.
 Then install shoe molding over the expansion joints and use transition strips to connect the laminate to adjoining surfaces, such as tile or carpet.
 Do not nail through the floor, just through the trim and wall.